Turkish PM says tapes of talk with son a fabrication

 Opinion polls taken before Monday's posting show Erdogan's popularity little affected by the corruption scandal which broke on December 17 with the detention of businessmen close to him and three ministers' sons.
 Monday's tape will prove a further test of that resilience ahead of March local elections.

-But the invective of debate could yet work in Erdogan's favor at the polls.
+But the invective of debate could yet work in Erdogan's favour at the polls.

 Erdogan took over a country in 2002 mired in political factionalism and economic crisis.
 Presenting the welcome face of a strong leader, he united a wide spectrum of forces, fired the economy, drove economic reform and tamed generals who had toppled four governments in the latter 20th century.